Kalvin Henderson: Professional career

 As a professional boxer, Henderson has ranked as high as #10 in the world in the WBA super-middleweight boxing rankings and has fought on a number of televised boxing promotions for Showtime and Fox Sports 1.

 After his amateur career, Henderson made his professional debut on April 30, 2016, scoring a first-round technical knockout (TKO) over Tiriik Johnson at the Fisher Armory in Little Rock, Arkansas.

 Henderson would then go on to win nine more fights between August 2016 and September 2018, bringing his record to 10 wins and 0 losses, including five TKO victories, before facing Brandon Robinson for the vacant Universal Boxing Federation inter continental super-middleweight title on December 7, 2018, at the 2300 Arena in Philadelphia.
 He would win the fight in the seventh round, knocking Robinson to the canvas twice, first with uppercut, and again with an overhand right before the referee stopped the fight, declaring a TKO victory for Henderson.
 The title victory for Henderson, which was considered an upset by commentators, earned him the Bennie Briscoe Philly Fight of the Year award.

 In 2019, Henderson would compete in two fights, beating Antowyan Aikens by TKO and earning a majority draw in a bout against Genc Pllana.
 In 2021, Henderson would fight four times, winning three of the four bouts by KO or TKO.
 During a fight against Isaiah Steen on July 23, 2021, Henderson tore his rotator cuff.
 Despite making the fight competitive, Henderson would lose to Steen via majority decision.
 Shortly after on October 30, 2021, Henderson would defeat Robert Burwell by TKO.

 On June 4, 2022, now with a record of 15 wins, 1 draw, and 1 loss, Henderson faced WBA super-middleweight champion Davild Morrell for the title at the Minneapolis Armory in Minnesota, broadcast on Showtime.
 In the anticipated title fight, which broke attendance records at the Minneapolis Armory, Morrell would win via fourth-round TKO stoppage despite some counterpunching attempts from Henderson.
 Since his title fight against Morrell in 2022, Henderson has fought four times, earning victories in all four bouts, two by TKO and two by decision.

-In January of 2025, Henderson went viral on social media after photos of a bloodied boxer/influencer Jake Paul began circulating on several boxing websites.
+In January 2025, Henderson went viral on social media after photos of a bloodied boxer/influencer Jake Paul began circulating on several boxing websites.
 During Jake Paul's training camp for his 2023 fight against Tommy Fury, Henderson was hired as a sparring partner, but after giving Paul a bloody nose during a rough sparring session, Henderson was dismissed from Paul's camp.